Madonna in media: Madonna's authorship

 Landon Palmer, professor at the University of Alabama, comments that her impact on popular culture includes the publishing realm.
 Madonna herself had been inspired by diverse poets and authors, developing an "intense interest in poetry," while many of her songs have roots in poetry and philosophy.

-She achieved various industry records with her books.
-Her first book, Sex, became the best and fastest-selling coffee table book.
-It had the largest initial release of any illustrated book and remains as one of the most in-demand out-of-print publications of all time, according to Rolling Stone in 2022.
+Madonna's first book, Sex, had the largest initial release of any illustrated book and remains as one of the most in-demand out-of-print publications of all time, according to Rolling Stone in 2022.
 Two of her children's books are among the largest publishing titles in history by its number of translations.
 Her The English Roses itself had the largest simultaneous multi-language debut for a book, with a target of more than 100 countries and 30 languages.
 It became the fastest-selling picture book by a debuting children's author, according to the South China Morning Post.